 Towns was instrumental in helping desegregate the fire department.
 He helped train many other black applicants to pass the fire department test

 Royal Towns was born in Oakland on February 10, 1899, to William Towns and Elizabeth Towns.

 Towns married Lucille Dennis May 26, 1920.
 Together they had three children.
 The family lived in various locations within Oakland

-I have been an Oakland history buff since going on an Oakland Heritage Alliance Tour of the Fernwood Neighborhood in the Montclair District of Oakland, in the mid-80's.
-On that tour, I learned that there use to be a train (Sacramento Northern) that ran through Montclair, in the early 1900's and that people lived the area as early as 1860's.
-I have been hooked ever since.
-Since then I have spent a lot of time looking into the history of Montclair and I have learned a lot.
+II have been an Oakland history buff since going on an Oakland Heritage Alliance Tour of the Fernwood Neighborhood in the Montclair District of Oakland, in the mid-'80s.
+On that tour, I learned that there use to be a train (Sacramento Northern) that ran through Montclair in the early 1900s and that people lived the area as early as 1860s — been hooked ever since.
+Since then, I have spent a lot of time looking into the history of Montclair, and I have learned a lot.
 I feel this will be the best way to get it out of my head and onto paper.